 Rita Widyasari inherited her father's web of patronage when she took office in 2010.
-The web worked hard to ensure that she won the 2010 local election with a landslide victory.
-The web subsequently transformed into a shadowy structure behind Widyasari's administration known as "Tim 11" (Team of Eleven) after she became head of district.
-It influences her decisions on issues like budget allocation, local government appointments, local development
+The web worked hard to ensure that she won the 2010 local election with a landslide victory.65 The web subsequently transformed into a shadowy structure behind Widyasari's administration known as "Tim 11" (Team of Eleven) after she became head of district.
+It influences her decisions on issues like budget allocation, local government appointments, local development os Ibid projects, tenders and goods procurement, and the issuing of local government licenses and permits.
+66 The team - which represents Syaukani's old cronies and Widyasari's direct appointees - come from various backgrounds As described by Vice Chairman of KPK - Basaria Panjaitan - the team play the brokerage role in the bribery and gratification process from investor/businessman to Rita related to issuance of license from local government, as well as embezzlement of public fund from various local development projects.
+67 Khairudin (ex member of local parliament/Golkar's youth organization) is the mastermind of the team and coordinates the role of other team members, including collecting money from bribery and embezzlement activities.

-&lt;sup>61 Op.
+61 Op.
 Cit.
 Evaquarta, R. 2008